On the proportion of derangements in affine classical groups: Introduction

 The study of derangements in transitive permutation groups has a long history: in 1708, Montmort, in his foundational work on probability theory \cite{Montmort}, introduced the well-known ``inclusion-exclusion principle'' to obtain the following formula for the proportion of derangements in the symmetric group $S_n$ of degree $n$:

-In more recent years, an extensive field of research has emerged on counting derangements and investigating derangements with specific properties, such as prescribed order.
+In more recent years, an extensive body of research has developed around counting derangements and investigating derangements with specific properties, such as prescribed order.
 For a comprehensive survey on the subject, we refer the reader to the introductory chapter of \cite{BurGiu}.

-In this article, we are interested in the proportion of derangements in finite affine classical groups.

-In \cite{SpigaAGL}, Spiga provided a notably simple and explicit formula for the proportion of derangements in the affine general linear group $\AGL_m(q)$, which can be viewed as a natural $q$-analogue of the similar problem for the symmetric group, namely:
+In \cite{SpigaAGL}, Spiga obtained a notably simple and explicit formula for the proportion of derangements in the affine general linear group $\AGL_m(q)$, which can be viewed as a natural $q$-analogue of the corresponding problem for the symmetric group, namely: